Skip to Content

 The Edgar Thomas Plant of the United States Steel Corporation in Braddock

-By Kevin Liptak and Kayla Tausche, CNN
+By Kevin Liptak, Kayla Tausche and Samantha Waldenberg, CNN

 One week prior, when Biden hosted Japanese Prime Minister Fumio Kishida for a state visit, Kishida was asked by a reporter whether he saw US politics influencing the $14 billion takeover bid.
 Kishida said, “Japan believes that appropriate procedures based on law is being implemented by the US government” to evaluate the deal.